Nilay Aydoğan

-Nilay Aydoğan (6 May 1992 – 12 February 2023) was a Turkish basketball player who played for the Turkey women's national team.
+Nilay Aydoğan (6 May 1992 – 12 February 2023) was a Turkish professional basketball player.
 During her career, she played for Osmaniye, Yalova, Mersin, Samsun B.K. and Çankaya Üniversitesi.
+Aydoğan played for the Turkey women's national team.
+She was killed in the 2023 Turkey–Syria earthquake.

 Death

 Aydogan died in Malatya as a result of the 2023 Turkey–Syria earthquake while on a visit to her grandmother.
 Following her death, her No. 46 jersey was retired by Çankaya Üniversitesi and the Turkish Basketball Federation dedicated the 2022–2023 season to her.